bluecore-ui-kit/react-fatigue/README.md

 You'll now have a number of targets available, see `make help` for details.
 You may customize the default behaviour by overriding the Makefile variables, view ./Makefile to see the defaults.

+Also package contains `.eslintrc`, `.jestrc`, and webpack configuration files.